patrickpr/trapdirector/docs/02-traps.md

 ![add-from-trap-1](img/add-from-trap-1.jpg)

 * 1 : Icinga host whose service will be updated
 * 2 : Service of host wich status will be updated.
-It must accept passive checks and active checks disabled.
+It must accept passive checks.
 Template is available in Status&Mibs.
 * 3 : If you wan't your handler to be applied on a hostgroup intead of a host, click here and select hostgroup and service.

 2) Trap definition